Common questions & answers for visiting the Mackerel Islands

 A. Located off the mid-coast of Western Australia, the Mackerel Islands comprise of 10 pristine islands and atolls, two of which have accommodation – Thevenard and Direction.

-Thevenard Island features 13 beachfront cabins, 34 single and double ensuite rooms, a general store, restaurant and bar (opening times vary), swimming pool, activity hire centre, gym, guest laundry, BBQs, boat moorings, airstrip and fuel facilities.
+Thevenard Island features 13 beachfront cabins, 34 single and double ensuite rooms, a general store, restaurant and bar (open seasonally, times vary), swimming pool, activity hire centre, gym, guest laundry, BBQs, boat moorings, airstrip and fuel facilities.

 Direction Island is where you can “rent your own island” with a sole beach shack, which is the only man-made structure on the island, allowing you to enjoy the ultimate wilderness experience in an almost untouched environment.